 Updating the Form ADV can be a struggle for Firms, especially when trying to determine what items need to be disclosed.
 The level of anxiety caused by this requirement is understandable given that improper disclosures or a lack thereof in Form ADV can lead to enforcement actions and monetary sanctions by regulators.

 - Allison, LLC and Stephen D. Allison, Inv.
 Adv.
 Act Rel.
-No. 4673 (March 29, 2017) – In this particular enforcement action, Stephen D. Alison and Alison, LLC (“ALLC”), a registered investment adviser wholly owned and controlled by Alison, were cited for, among other things, repeatedly failing to disclose in ALLC’s Form ADV that ALLC’s distressed financial condition was reasonably likely to impair the Firm’s ability to meet contractual commitments to clients.
-Additionally, the SEC found Alison and ALLC had a conflict of interest with their clients as they were incentivized to choose fund share classes that carried 12b-1 fees over those that did not.
-Alison and ALLC did not disclose this conflict of interest and misrepresented in ALLC’s Forms ADV and updating amendments that Alison did not receive 12b-1 fee payments.
-As a result, the SEC stated willful violation of Sections 206(2), 207 and 204(a) of the Advisers Act,[1] and revoked the Firm’s registration as an investment adviser.
+No. 4673 (March 29, 2017) – In this enforcement action, Stephen D. Allison and Allison, LLC (“ALLC”), a registered investment adviser wholly owned and controlled by Allison, were cited for, among other things, repeatedly failing to disclose in ALLC’s Form ADV that ALLC’s distressed financial condition was reasonably likely to impair the Firm’s ability to meet contractual commitments to clients.
+Additionally, the SEC found Allison and ALLC had a conflict of interest with their clients, as they were incentivized to choose fund share classes that carried 12b-1 fees over those that did not.
+Allison and ALLC did not disclose this conflict of interest and misrepresented in ALLC’s Forms ADV and updating amendments that Allison did not receive 12b-1 fee payments.
+As a result, the SEC found willful violation of Sections 206(2), 207 and 204(a) of the Advisers Act,[1] and revoked the Firm’s registration as an investment adviser.

-- Source Financial Advisors, LLC and Michelle M. Smith.
-Inv.
+- Source Financial Advisors, LLC and Michelle M. Smith, Inv.
 Adv.
 Act Rel.
-No. 3345 (May 5, 2017) – In this enforcement action, the SEC sited Michelle M. Smith (“Smith”) and Source Financial Advisors, LLC (“Source”), the registered investment adviser that Smith founded, for misrepresentations in Smith’s Form ADV Part 2B, which falsely stated that Smith had earned a marketing degree from Radford University.
-In addition, the SEC found that from 2012 through 2016, Source had misrepresented in marketing materials distributed to clients and prospective clients that Smith held the Certified Financial Planner (“CFP”) credential, when in fact, Smith had only taken CFP coursework.
-As a result, the SEC stated that Source and Smith had violated Sections 206(2) and 207 of the Advisers Act and mandated they inform clients in writing of the Order and pay a penalty in the amount of $35,000.[2]
+No. 4702 (May 5, 2017) – In this enforcement action, the SEC cited Michelle M. Smith (“Smith”) and Source Financial Advisors, LLC (“Source”), the registered investment adviser that Smith founded, for misrepresentations in Smith’s Form ADV Part 2B, which falsely stated that Smith had earned a marketing degree from Radford University.
+In addition, the SEC found that from 2012 through 2016, Source had misrepresented in marketing materials distributed to clients and prospective clients that Smith held the Certified Financial Planner (“CFP”) credential, when in fact Smith had only taken CFP coursework.
+As a result, the SEC found that Source and Smith had violated Sections 206(2) and 207 of the Advisers Act and mandated they inform clients in writing of the Order and pay a penalty in the amount of $35,000.[2]

 Not having adequate and appropriate disclosures in Form ADV is one of the biggest regulatory risks for RIAs.
 Unfortunately, there is no all-inclusive manual outlining everything that should be included in Form ADV.
 The closest to this is the Form ADV Instructions[3], which leaves a lot to interpretation.